Daniel-KM/Omeka-S-module-Contribute/README.md

 - [ ] Allow to create subresource in the main form (author).
 Require check.
 - [ ] Manage value annotations.
 - [ ] Include all fields as form elements (included laminas collections of elements).
+- [ ] Allow to edit item and media together.

 Warning